zksync-association/zksync-upgrade-verification-tool/README.md

     ```
     `<targetSourceCodeDir>`: The directory where you wish to save the downloaded differences.

    *Note: Depending on the specific upgrade referenced, the `--ref` option might be necessary.
-For more info, please refer to [Options section.](#🎛️-options)*
+For more info, please refer to [--ref in options section.](#🎛️-options)*

 <br>